 So there you go, I invite you to come along on this 12-week journey with me and see where we end up.
 Still reading?
 Cool.

 I’ll lean on Wikipedia here for a definition of machine learning as it seems fairly succinct:

 “Machine learning is a field of artificial intelligence that uses statistical techniques to give computer systems the ability to “learn” from data, without being explicitly programmed”

 Okay, let's start off with a simple linear regression case to get our head around some of the techniques we will be applying.

 So here is a simple dataset where we are comparing the temperature with the number of ice creams sold.

-So in the above example you can see, with a temperature of around 22(degrees) you would expect to sell approximately 75 ice creams.
+So in the above example, you can see, that with a temperature of around 22(degrees) you would expect to sell approximately 75 ice creams.
 So how do we work out this line of best fit?